 Terrance McGuire has served as a member of our Board since October 2020.
 Mr. McGuire is a founding partner of Polaris Partners, an investment firm, which he co-founded in 1996.
 Mr. McGuire serves on the board of directors of several private companies and has served on the board of directors of Alector, Inc., a biopharmaceutical company, since 2013, Seer, Inc., a proteomics company, since December 2017 and Cyclerion Therapeutics, Inc., a clinical-stage biopharmaceutical company, since April 2019.
-In addition, Mr. McGuire previously served on the board of directors of Pulmatrix, Inc., a pharmaceutical company, from 2016 to September 2019, Ironwood Pharmaceuticals, Inc., a pharmaceutical company, from 1998 to April 2019, Arsanis, Inc., a clinical-stage biopharmaceutical company, from 2011 to March 2019, and Acceleron Pharma Inc., a clinical stage biopharmaceutical company, from 2005 to November 2017.
+In addition, Mr. McGuire previously served on the board of directors of Pulmatrix, Inc., a pharmaceutical company, from 2016 to September 2019, Ironwood Pharmaceuticals, Inc., a pharmaceutical company, from 1998 to April 2019, Arsanis, Inc., a clinical-stage biopharmaceutical company, from 2011 to March 2019, and Acceleron Pharma Inc., a clinical stage biopharmaceutical company, from 2011 to March 2019, and Acceleron Pharma Inc., a clinical stage biopharmaceutical company, from 2011 to March 2019, and Acceleron Pharma Inc., a clinical stage biopharmaceutical company, from 2011 to March 2019, and Acceleron Pharma Inc., a clinical stage biopharmaceutical company, from 2017.
 Mr. McGuire is the former chairman of the National Venture Capital Association, which represents ninety percent of the venture capitalists in the U.S., former chairman of the board of the Thayer School of Engineering at Dartmouth College, and a member of the board of directors of The Arthur Rock Center for Entrepreneurship at Harvard Business School, The Healthcare Initiative Board at Harvard Business School, and The Scientific Advisory Board at Brigham Research Institute.
 Mr. McGuire received a B.S. in physics and economics from Hobart College, an M.S. in Engineering from the Thayer School at Dartmouth College and a M.B.A. from Harvard Business School.
-We believe Mr. McGuire is qualified to serve as a member of our Board because of his extensive experience as a venture capitalist focused on the biotechnology industry, as well as many years of experience as a director of biotechnology companies guiding them in the execution of their corporate strategy and objectives.
+We believe Mr. McGuire is qualified to serve as a member of our Board because of his extensive experience as a venture capitalist focused on the biotechnology industry, as well as many years of experien